hokageCodes/shoppay/README.md

 - Sign-In with registered email and password is working.
 Error handled properly for unregistered emails or invalid input.
 - Refactored to use callbacks in the authentication.
 -  Using csrfToken redirect so that users can get logged back in to their last point.
 Also the authentication page to be a protected route - When a user is already signed in, they cannot access the page.

+### Forgot, Reset Password
+- Created the UI for the forgot password and reset page
+- Created the logic for the forgot password and users can get a template email, with link to reset their password.
+- AUTH DONE!!!

+### Home Page
+- Homepage Boilerplate setup